KrisRosser/Battleship/README.md

 ## Authors

-* **Framework designed by Dr. Aaron Garrett** The students who worked on this project were Kristofer Rosser, Travis Cotney, and Morgan Sweatman.
+* **Framework designed by Dr. Aaron Garrett**

+The students who worked on this project were Kristofer Rosser, Travis Cotney, and Morgan Sweatman.

 See also the list of contributors(https://github.com/KrisRosser/Battleship/graphs/contributors) who participated in this project.

 ## License

-This project is not licensed to my knowledge, and was a created as an assignment for a CS 232 advanced programming class.
+MIT licensed.

+See LICENSE.md for details.